DanielHeath/daniel.heath.cc/_posts/2016-12-10-browser-automation-the-hard-way.md

 ~~~

 Leave this running and open a another terminal window.
-In the new window, run the following to ask the server to start a new chrome session:
+In the new window, run the following to ask the server to start a new chrome session
+(copy & paste will work, or save it to a file and run `source <file>`):

 ~~~bash
 `# Save the URL to the local selenium server`